Age-Aware Stochastic Hybrid Systems: Stability, Solutions, and Applications: Multiple Discrete States, Multiple Age Processes

 \subsection{Lagrange Stability}

 Our goal in this section is to establish the Lagrange stability.
-Proving this form of stability ensures us that the moments of $\boldsymbol{x}(t)$ with respect to any vector $\boldsymbol{m}$ are finite. \begin{theorem} For any vector $\boldsymbol{m}$, the moment of $\boldsymbol{x}(t)$ associated with $\boldsymbol{m}$ verifies the following inequality
+Proving this form of stability ensures us that the moments of $\boldsymbol{x}(t)$ with respect to any vector $\boldsymbol{m}$ are finite.
+In the previous case, this was done by leveraging Jensen's inequality.
+However, in this multi-process case, different machinery has to be leveraged to prove such results, as will be detailed in the following theorem. \begin{theorem} For any vector $\boldsymbol{m}$, the moment of $\boldsymbol{x}(t)$ associated with $\boldsymbol{m}$ verifies the following inequality

 where $U_{\boldsymbol{m}}$ is a finite positive number. \end{theorem} \begin{IEEEproof} The proof can be found in Appendix \ref{ekherproof}. \end{IEEEproof} Given the above results, and by leveraging Corollary \ref{importantcorollary}, we can deduce the Lagrange stability of the system.
 With the positive recurrence and Lagrange stability results established, we can conclude the convergence of the moments in the steady-state regime.
 In the next section, we provide further details on the ODEs that govern the dynamics of these moments in order to establish the equations that the steady-state moments verify.